My HomeLab – Enterprise Hardware Running Household Workloads

 4. Reliability : Having lived in the HP & Cisco eco-system for 25+ years broadly speaking enterprise hardware is solid gear.
 If you are not a enteprise hardware guy.
 The DL380 is like the Toyota Camry, they are so common parts are not an issue.
 ECC Ram multiple PSU’s etc .
 Running OPNsense I need relaibility

-The thesis is simple.
+My though process is really pretty simple and honed by looking after this type of equipment for te.
 Decommissioned data centre hardware is really cheap, purpose built to run 24/7 and in my opinion is a far better foundation than any consumer NAS appliance you can buy.

 This is gear that comes out of data centres as organisations refresh their fleets.
 It was designed for continuous operation.
 It has features that consumer hardware simply does not offer.
 ECC memory protects against bit flips.
 Redundant power supplies keep you running during a PSU failure.
 Hot swap drive bays let you replace failed drives without downtime.
 Out of band management via iLO (Integrated Lights-Out) gives you remote console access even when the OS is unresponsive.